SkyeVoyant/RepoPush/README.md

 ## How it works

 - Watches all configured projects for file changes
+- **Auto-initializes** git repositories if they don't exist (creates initial commit if files are present)
 - Commits changes locally after 3 seconds of inactivity (debounced)
 - Pushes all commits to GitHub every 60 minutes
+- New projects are committed and pushed immediately (no waiting for file changes)
 - Each project syncs independently
 - Force pushes when needed (local is authoritative)
 - Creates GitHub repos automatically if they don't exist